BCV-Uniandes/GraSP/README.md

 Go to the [TAPIS directory](./TAPIS/) to find our **source codes and instructions** to run our **TAPIS model**.

+## Contact

+If you have any doubts, questions, issues, corrections, or comments, please email n.ayobi@uniandes.edu.co.

 ## Citing GraSP

 If you find GraSP or TAPIS useful for your research, please include the following BibTex citations in your papers.